 Peninsula Sports Incorporated (PSI) is always seeking both experienced officials and newer officials to develop.
 Becoming an official is not difficult.
-You are required to learn and understand how to apply specific High School rules.
-Show confidence and composure while making accurate decisions in cooperation with fellow officials while managing players, coaches and the event.
-PSI will provide you with ongoing training to be prepared to confidently approach the challenges you will face as an official.
-PSI provides timely scheduled payments with some of the most competitive officiating fees within the region.
-PSI and its roster of experienced officials are interested to work together with you if you are teachable, eager to learn and maintain a firm, fair and positive approach to officiating and the many participants involved with scholastic sports.
-PSI looks forward to having you part of our team.
+You are required to learn and understand how to apply specific High School rules and show confidence and composure while making accurate decisions.
+You will work cooperatively with fellow officials while managing players, coaches and the event.
+PSI provides on-going training to officials in preparation to confidently approach the challenges they face as an official.
+PSI provides scheduled payments through electronic payments using ArbiterPay.
+PSI's experienced officials are interested in working together with you if you are teachable, and eager to learn.
+We strive to maintain a firm, fair and positive approach to officiating and the many participants involved with scholastic sports.
+PSI looks forward to having you as part of our team.
 Please complete the following instructions to join PSI now.

 August 23, 2016 - I am a sophomore in college and this upcoming season marks my fourth year officiating.
 I absolutely love it.
 Officiating provides a perfect transition for players who are not going to continue their career in high school, college, or beyond; allowing you to stay in the game (and get paid for doing so).